"Grey zone" is a term used everywhere : security studies, geopolitics, hybrid warfare, corporate strategy. But it has never been rigorously defined.

 Why now?
 Why dominant?

-The Grey Zone has always existed.
-What's new: it has become the dominant mode of power.
+The Grey Zone always existed.
+What changed is that it became the default mode of many strategic conflicts.
 There are a few reasons for this, and I explore this topic everyweek in the newsletter.

 The three main reasons are :